Skip to main content

 Labor market policies and programs shape the rules governing the dynamics between employers and employees

-Labor market policies and programs have important impacts on low- and moderate-income workers.
-Policies on occupational licensure and non-compete contracts—when poorly designed—can reduce opportunities to access good jobs.
-Workforce services programs and unemployment insurance aim to support workers while they look for those good jobs.
-We conduct research to provide leaders with high-quality information as they seek to remove barriers and improve outcomes for workers and the overall labor market.
-Our focus is on the impacts of both long-established labor market policies and new initiatives, such as guaranteed basic income programs.
+Labor market policies and programs help shape outcomes for low- and moderate-income workers.
+For example, rules about occupational licensure and non-compete contracts can affect access to jobs.
+Workforce services programs and unemployment insurance can support workers while they look for employment.
+We conduct research to provide leaders with high-quality information as they make decisions that matter for workers, employers, and the overall labor market.
+Our focus is on the impacts of both long-established labor market policies and new initiatives.

-Minneapolis Fed evaluation of the City of Minneapolis Guaranteed Basic Income pilot
+Minneapolis Fed research on the City of Minneapolis Guaranteed Basic Income pilot

 Project resources: